What to Know About a Right of First Refusal Clause in Real Estate Sales

 What to Expect With a Right of 1st Refusal or Kick Out Clause

-When you are selling a home and receive an offer with right of 1st refusal or kick out clause there should be a few things that you look for just like any other offer including the following:
+When you are selling a home and receive an offer with the right of 1st refusal or kick-out clause, there should be a few things that you look for just like any other offer, including the following:

 - What is the buyer willing to pay for your home.

-- Is the buyer going to have a home and other inspections?
-If so how long do they have to complete them.
+- Is the buyer going to have a home inspection and other inspections?
+If so, how long do they have to complete them?
 7-10 days is the typical time frame.

 - What is the proposed closing date?